pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 | `phrase`        | Runs a match_phrase query on each field and combines the _score from each field. |
 | `phrase_prefix` | Runs a match_phrase query on each field and combines the _score from each field. |

-For more details on each option see [Elastic Search Multi Match Query][es-query-multi-match].
+For more details on each option see [Elasticsearch Multi Match Query][es-query-multi-match].

 The next section I’ll add is for highlighting the matched keywords inside the text.
 We want to match both fields, `title` and `body`, and encapsulate them in